 Pointe Coupee Parish School Board grants teachers partial pay raise in Thursday meeting

-After public school teachers in Pointe Coupee Parish planned sickouts to illustrate the gravity of their demand for the pay raise that the School Board had promised them, school officials finally agreed to grant teachers a partial pay raise during a Thursday meeting, The Advocate reports.
+After public school teachers in Pointe Coupee Parish planned sickouts to illustrate the gravity of their demand for a pay raise the School Board had previously promised, school officials finally agreed to follow through and authorized a partial pay raise during a Thursday meeting, The Advocate reports.

 After the board’s decision, a 6-2 vote, some teachers were so overcome with emotion they began to openly weep.